Jikrou/monty/README.md

 Comment Handling

-Monty supports comments in Monty bytecode files.\n Comments are lines starting with the '#' character.\n
+Monty supports comments in Monty bytecode files.
+Comments are lines starting with the '#' character.

 The Monty program ignores comments during execution.\n